-The Employer with mutual agreement with the Local Business Manager will be permitted to name hire from the Out of Work List of the Local Lodge, two (2) employees who are qualified to and will perform the operation of any automatic welder.
+The Employer with mutual agreement with the Local Business Manager or their designee will be permitted to name hire from the Out of Work List of the Local Lodge, two (2) employees who are qualified to and will perform the operation of any automatic welder.
+If the Local does not have experienced Automatic Vertical Welder operators, Automatic Girth Welder operators or Down Flat Welding Machine Operators, if and when required the employer is able to bring in from other Locals.
+Notwithstanding, the Employer will make every reasonable effort to train Local members on automatic welding equipment where feasible.
 The employer may also select six (6) Journeypersons from any Out of Work List of the Local Lodge for every New Project for up to the first four tanks.
 For every additional group of four tanks or part thereof the Employer will be extended the same name hire provisions as above.